Herbert B. Leonard: Career

+In 1946 Leonard moved to Hollywood.
+Although his uncle was Nate Spingold, an executive at Columbia Pictures, Leonard preferred not to ask him for a job at the studio.
+Instead, he got an entry-level job with Columbia producer Sam Katzman.
+When a production manager suddenly died in 1949, Katzman asked Leonard to take over the job and finish the movie.
+"Over the next four years," writes author Susan Orlean, "he managed the production of 80 more Katzman movies.
+He made himself indispensable to Katzman, who wanted him to stay at the studio forever."
+Leonard studied Katzman's shrewd production methods, which economized at every turn: crowd scenes would be filmed first, then many of the actors would be dismissed; the remaining featured players would perform their scenes, and then leave; until finally only the two or three leads were still on the payroll, working with a few recognizable bit players.

-After World War II, in 1946 Leonard moved to Hollywood and became an independent producer.
-Leonard's first credit as producer was the movie Conquest in Cochise in 1953.
-He soon became production manager for Screen Gems, the television subsidiary of Columbia Pictures where he produced several memorable programs for the company.
-His early television producing projects included The Adventures of Rin Tin Tin, which ran from 1954 to 1959, and Circus Boy.
-Rin Tin Tin became an instant. hit with children.
-The series also made a western star and a pet of a German shepherd character originally featured in movies after World War I. Circus Boy revolved around a boy named Corky raised by a clown and his family.
+Leonard pitched an idea for a TV series starring the canine star Rin Tin Tin.
+Screen Gems, Columbia's TV subsidiary, accepted it and Leonard became its producer, leaving Katzman.
+The Adventures of Rin Tin Tin ran from 1954 to 1959.
+Rin Tin Tin became an instant hit with children.
+Another of Leonard's TV successes was Circus Boy (starring young Micky Dolenz, then billed as Mickey Braddock), about a boy named Corky raised by a clown and his family.

 After Circus Boy ended its run in 1957, Leonard moved on to more serious shows.
 Leonard became a household name when Naked City premiered on ABC Television the next year.
-Naked City, adapted from the 1948 movie The Naked City, aired for five seasons from 1958 to 1963.
+Naked City, adapted from the 1948 movie The Naked City, aired for four seasons during 1958-1959 and 1960-1963.
 The episodes, which followed two fictional New York City detectives, were shot on location throughout New York City, something that was rarely done for television in the 1960s, and its stark urban realism sometimes approached that of cinéma vérité.

 Route 66 which began in 1960 on CBS, followed two men in a Chevrolet Corvette around the United States.
 Each week, until the series ended in 1964, they encountered a different town and a different story.
 It was also shot on location around the United States in about 25 states, although only occasionally on the actual Route 66.
 A romance of the road that emphasized a sense of rootlessness, it stood out from many of the dramas and situation comedies that were its contemporaries.

 Leonard also produced several films.
 Among Leonard's movie credits are Popi, a 1969 comedy-drama directed by Arthur Hiller and starring Alan Arkin.
 Leonard also produced and co-directed The Perils of Pauline, a 1967 comedy starring Pat Boone; and he produced and directed Going Home, a 1971 drama starring Robert Mitchum.
 Leonard retired from show business in 1993.